-Paid Sick Leave Rights
+Berkeley Paid Sick Leave Lawyer

 If you believe your employer penalized you for using paid sick leave, don’t wait.
-Complete the form or call us at (888) 686-1918 for a free, confidential consultation.
+Complete the form or call us at (866) 610-7987 for a free, confidential consultation.
 We’ll explain your rights and guide you through the process of holding your employer accountable.

-What Is Paid Sick Leave in California?
+Paid Sick Leave Attorney in Berkeley, CA

 Under the Healthy Workplaces, Healthy Families Act of 2014, most California employees earn one hour of paid sick leave for every 30 hours worked.
 You can use that time for your own illness or injury, to care for a family member, or to address issues related to domestic violence, sexual assault, or stalking.
 Employers must provide at least 40 hours (five days) of paid sick leave per year, and some cities require even more.
 By law, employers cannot retaliate when you use protected sick leave, even if their own policy offers more generous leave.